 When my father passed away in 2001, I knew I wanted to somehow pay homage to him through art.
 Since I had considered getting a tattoo for years, it seemed like the obvious choice, but it took me a while after his passing to resolve how I would commemorate his memory.
 We shared a passion for motorcycles and often rode together.
 He was a charismatic man of optimism, creativity, and new beginnings.
-In many ways, was a Phoenix.
+So, in many ways, was a Phoenix.

 The original painting is in a private collection.

 - Currently on tour with the LUSTER: Realism and Hyperrealism in Contemporary Automobile and Motorcycle Painting Exhibition, 2018-2023

 - Skin & Bones Motorcycle and Art Exhibition at Buffalo Chip 2016

 LUSTER: Realism and Hyperrealism in Contemporary Automobile and Motorcycle Paintings

 Throughout the 20th and 21st centuries, cars and motorcycles have been ubiquitous on the nation’s streets and highways and in the film, top forty hits, and paintings.
 However, with the emergence of photo-realism in the 1960s, motor vehicles assumed a unique distinction as subject matter in American art’s iconography.